WritingHusky/Twilight_Princess_apworld/docs/setup_en.md

 All users should follow these steps:

-1. Unzip the downloaded TP APWorld zip file.
+1. Unzip the downloaded Twilight Princess APWorld zip file.
 2. Double-click the `Twilight Princess.apworld` file.
 It should automatically install the APWorld after a little while.
 You will get a little dialog window telling you it has been installed successfully. \* Alternatively, copy the `Twilight Princess.apworld` to your Archipelago installation's `custom_worlds` folder (Windows default
    to: `%programdata%/Archipelago`).
 3. Copy the contents of the `lib` folder in the downloaded Twilight Princess APWorld zip file to your Archipelago installation's `lib` folder.

-If you're playing Twilight Princess, you must also download the REL loader from https://tprandomizer.com/ and place both that file and the gci file in the save data of dolphin
+If you're playing Twilight Princess, you must also download the REL loader from https://tprandomizer.com/ and the [custom seed file](missing-link) and place both in the save data of dolphin

 ## Setting Up a YAML